Thrifty Minnesota

 Alpha & Omega Farm (Princeton, MN)

 A farm that Chrysa visited is Alpha & Omega Farm in Princeton, MN.
-Thursday nights are Pizza Night on the farm and these wood-fired pizzas are GOOD!
+Thursday nights and most Saturday nights are Pizza Night on the farm and these wood-fired pizzas are GOOD!
 They are made using local ingredients, some of which are grown right on the farm.

 Be sure to check out the weekly special which changes each week, but always has goat cheese.
 So delicious!